 Intention: Provide materials which can help a technical or non-technical person judge changes in picture and sound quality without the use of meters.

-That phrase means what it says – if the test equipment isn’t scheduled for the auditorium for another 6 months, is there a way to tell if the the contrast and color display is degrading.
+If the test equipment isn’t scheduled at the auditorium for another 6 months, is there a way to tell if the the contrast and color display is degrading?
 These TIFF slides are experiments to answer this question, and supply tools if it is possible.
 Suggestions are welcome.

 All these TIFF plates are 4096 x 2160, 2020 color space with 16 bits of depthiness, unless otherwise mentioned.
 Sound files from the DCPs will get their own page, but don’t go looking for it now…